-All undergraduate California residents who have not already been paid a Cal Grant are encouraged to apply by filing a FAFSA (or Dream Act Application as applicable) and GPA verification form before March 2.
+All undergraduate California residents who have not already been paid a Cal Grant are encouraged to apply by filing a FAFSA (or Dream Act Application as applicable) and having their verified GPA sent to the California Student Aid Commission before March 2.
+Homeschooled students applying for a Cal Grant for the first time should send their SAT or ACT scores to the California Student Aid Commission in lieu of a high school GPA.
 For students who have already been awarded a Cal Grant in the prior academic year, only a FAFSA (or Dream Act Application as applicable) is required.

 Should a student run out of Cal Grant eligibility while attending Biola, the student is encouraged to reapply by the next state deadline (typically March 2 for the next academic year) and contact the California Student Aid Commission in the event that state rules allow the student additional Cal Grant eligibility.